-As a fiqh term: A dispensation by Allah in respect to the lightening of a religious duty.
-An exception to a general law granted to preserve life.
+As a fiqh term: A dispensation given by Allah in order to lighten a religious duty.
+An exception to a general law granted by Allah in order to preserve life.

-The ‘azîmah is the original rule, which everyone has to abide by and rukhsah is an ease and permission used temporarily and in a specific situation, which Sharî’ah legitimated in the secondary degree.
+‘Azîmah is the original rule, which everyone has to abide by, while rukhsah is a permission and ease used temporarily and in a specific situation that Sharî’ah legitimated in the secondary degree.

-In the âyah (4:160) of the Qur’an, it is declared that Allah made haram some halal things and actions for the Jewish community due to their dhulm and dhalâlah.
-It is understood from this event of making haram, Sharî’ah legislates the injunctions through the situation of the community.
+In the âyah (Qur’an 4:160) of the Qur’an, it is declared that Allah made haram some halal things and actions for the Jewish community due to their dhulm and dhalâlah.
+It is understood from this event of making haram that the Sharî’ah legislates the injunctions through the situation of the community.
 When dissipation and sins arise in the community, injunctions of the Sharî’ah become severe.
-Yes, it is a principle of Islam that in the time of fitnah or if there is a possibility of fitnah the way of rukhsah is to be closed and when the piety of the community gains strength, acting through rukhsah become permissible.
+Yes, it is a principle of Islam that in the time of fitnah or if there is a possibility of fitnah the way of rukhsah is to be closed, and when the piety of the community gains strength, acting through rukhsah becomes permissible.